dgroup/tagyml/readme.md

             return new FirstIn<>(
                 // Print to logs the details about failed attempt of
                 // parsing YAML file using a particular format.
-                // SLF4J has an ugly signature for 'warn' method.
                 (version, exception) -> LOG.warn(
                     new FormattedText(
                         "Unable to parse '%s' using '%s' format",